department-of-veterans-affairs/va.gov-team/products/public-websites/legacy-rates/README.md

 * How we provide Veterans and others access to rates information that's helpful?

 Assumptions
-* Veterans and others actually need legacy rates
+* We need to maintain legacy rate information
 * There's no SEO impact of saving legacy pages [like benefits.va.gov does]

 Solution Hypotheses